 Power describes the aesthetic of her home as “traditional meets European antique.”
 She marries a French farmhouse vibe—which you see in the kitchen with its ladderback chairs and wood-and-steel worktable—with a softer, lighter Scandinavian look in other rooms, for “an eclectic European mix.”

 For many of the vintage collectibles in her home, such as the pottery, wood table, and books in her living room, they shopped at online vintage marketplace Chairish.
 Another favorite resource for vintage furniture and décor, she tells us, is Mecox Gardens.
 Though many of her accents are traditional, she did sprinkle in some more modern pieces, such as the abstract orb drawings by New Orleans artist Amanda Talley, which she found at Citizen Atelier.
-“Some of my favorite vintage and antiques shops for thrifty finds are the Mart Collective in Venice and the Agoura Antique Mart,” Power says.
+“Some of my favorite vintage and antique shops for thrifty finds are the Mart Collective in Venice and the Agoura Antique Mart,” Power says.

 The biggest challenge of designing her home, Power says, was choice.
 “I have a hard time making a commitment when it comes to furniture, so it was helpful to have Estee make decisions and offer her perspective.”
 Needless to say, we’re in envy of every last choice the pair made.